Value (Free Version)

 Stock, Options, and ETF Screeners

 Barchart includes separate screeners for stocks, options, and ETFs.
-The stock screener is not as comprehensive as the screeners in FinViz or Trade Ideas, but for free Barchart users it does offer enough versatility to begin identifying potential trades.
-There is a holistic set of fundamental and technical analysis parameters to cater to both short-term and long-term investors, although it falls somewhat short on available technical indicators compared to other stock screeners.
+The stock screener is not as comprehensive as the screeners in FinViz or Trade Ideas, but it does offer enough versatility to begin identifying potential trades.
+There is a holistic set of financial data and technical analysis parameters to cater to both short-term and long-term investors, although it falls somewhat short on available technical indicators compared to other stock screeners.
 The ETF screener is highly similar to the stock screener and features many of the same parameters.